riot/riot/README.md

 ### Custom tags • Concise syntax • Virtual DOM • Full stack

-Riot brings custom tags to all browsers, including IE8.
+Riot brings custom tags to all modern browsers.
 Think React + Polymer but with enjoyable syntax and a small learning curve.

 #### Tag definition